 Some people may also experience mild psychoactive properties, but this is extremely rare.

 Since most people use smaller doses of CBD and often opt for whole-plant formulations rich in many other natural compounds, the chances of experiencing these side effects are slim.

-However, it’s important to note that CBD remains unapproved by the Food & Drug Administration (FDA).
+However, it’s important to note that CBD is not FDA approved.
 With that, it’s unclear how safe it is for people of all categories to take.
 For example, pregnant women are advised to avoid CBD as there isn’t enough research to suggest its safety.

 At this time, there isn’t much evidence that CBD for migraines is beneficial.

 The only studies completed so far used whole-plant cannabis, which includes high concentrations of THC and many other active compounds, so it’s difficult to determine the effects of CBD.

 Still, there is some evidence that CBD can help from a theoretical standpoint.
 Researchers have uncovered more and more evidence that dysfunction in the endocannabinoid system is involved in migraines.
 Furthermore, since CBD can help with other health issues, such as chronic pain and anti inflammatory, it may help in the treatment for migraines.